-Instructs the compiler to load the optimum version of Arm Performance Libraries for your target architecture and implementation.
+Instructs the compiler to link with ArmPL.
+ArmPL provides functions optimized for a range of supported CPUs.
+The most suitable implementation is detected at runtime, not at compilation time, and it does not require any other compilation flags.
 This option also enables optimized versions of the C mathematical functions declared in the math.h library, tuned scalar and vector implementations of Fortran math intrinsics.
 This option implies -fsimdmath.